 THE WORD OF THE LORD

 We (PKM) are heralding a call to raise the bar and rally believers to live in such a way that if anyone were to follow them and copy their behavior, none would stumble.
-Our prophetic message includes an invitation to the Body of Christ to abstain from these practices and live in the freedom and liberty of the Holy Spirit.
+Our prophetic message includes an invitation to the Body of Christ to abstain from these practices, with love for others as the motive, and live in the freedom and liberty of the Holy Spirit.

-No specific Scriptures declare that smoking cigarettes, gambling, or using recreational drugs are forbidden or sin.
+No specific Scriptures declare that smoking cigarettes, drinking alcohol, gambling, or using recreational drugs are forbidden or labelled as sin.
 However, there are some Scriptures addressing alcohol consumption and the effects of alcohol.
-Here are a few for examples: (Leviticus 10:9; Proverbs 20:1; 23:30-35; 31:4; 1 Corinthians 6:10 NASB).
+Here are a few for examples: (Leviticus 10:9; Proverbs 20:1; 23:30-35; 31:4; Luke 1:15; 1 Corinthians 6:10 NASB).

 More importantly, however, we are taught to examine the fruit.